Murage-Martha/Security-HomeLab-With-Wazuh/README.md

-# Security-HomeLab-With-Wazuh
-Deploying Wazuh XDR and SIEM tool on Proxmox Virtual Environment
+# Deploying Wazuh XDR and SIEM tool on Proxmox Virtual Environment